influxdata/telegraf/plugins/inputs/sqlserver/README.md

   # database_type = "AzureSQLDB"

   ## A list of queries to include.
-If not specified, all the above listed queries are used.
   # include_query = []

   ## A list of queries to explicitly ignore.
+QDS queries are excluded by default.
-  # exclude_query = ["AzureSQLDBQueryStoreRuntimeStatistics", "AzureSQLDBQueryStoreWaitStatistics"]
+  # exclude_query = [AzureSQLDBQueryStoreRuntimeStatistics, AzureSQLDBQueryStoreWaitStatistics]

   ## Queries enabled by default for database_type = "AzureSQLManagedInstance" are -
   ## AzureSQLMIResourceStats, AzureSQLMIResourceGovernance, AzureSQLMIDatabaseIO, AzureSQLMIServerProperties, AzureSQLMIOsWaitstats,